I was lying in bed one morning and letting my thoughts go. My mind drifted to the future. I imagine my life in 10.

-The future that I imagined was this.
+The vision that shook me what this: the future that I imagined was this.
 My wife was going to have a good relationship with my son.
 He would be close with Mom.
 He would talk with Mom.
 He would laugh with her.
 He would go to her for comfort.
 He would trust her.
 He would have all the time in the world for Mom.
 It all made sense.
 She was gentle with him.
 She had patience for him.
 She understood him.
 Without a doubt, I would one day be on the outside looking in.
 No one would say it.
 No one would point it out.
 No one would have to.
 It would just be understood.
 Of course, he’d never come out and say that he loved his mom more.
 No. But, their relationship would be richer and more fulfilling.
 This was inevitable.
 It would be the natural consequence for my own behaviour.

 He would love me, yes.
 But he would love me in a way that a distant son would love his father, not deeply and connected at the heart.
 If I continued treating him in a way that prized obedience over relationship, then I could expect nothing else.
 I was shaping my own future without even realizing it.
 Maybe he would look to his Mom, or maybe, he would look to a group of friends to understand and accept him for who he was, because I was not.
 I was not accepting him for who he was.
 My focus wasn’t on understanding and helping him for who he was and where he was at.
 My focus was on getting him to do what I wanted him to do.
 I had various “good” reasons for my many expectations, my many “shoulds”.
 I look back on it now and it seems that rather than concerning myself with his true well-being, I was just overly stressed out and preoccupied with control.
 But, the need for control was my issue.
 And my focus, was indeed, on controlling him.
 You name it: Sleeping, eating, bathing, peeing, pooping, manners, sharing, getting dressed, cleaning up.
 Whatever it was I wanted him to do it better, quicker, tidier, and so on.